 - Daddy Van’s Lavender Clear Wax Furniture Polish

 Here is the before of the table with the leaves folded down of this outdated furniture.
 This table would be perfect in a small apartment home.
 This piece was pretty beaten up when I found it.

-I started by cleaning the coffee table and then sanding it for a smooth finish.
+I started by cleaning the coffee table and then sanding the wood grain for a smooth finish.
 There were some rough spots that needed to be addressed before I could refinish, but overall this was an easy enough process!

 Then I had to decide if I was going to try and repair the bracing under the table or just cut it off.
 I made the decision to cut it off and I am so happy I did.
 I used my Ryobi electric cordless jigsaw to make this happen.

 After I removed the old bracing, I needed to use wood putty and a spatula to fill the holes in the legs.

-After the putty dried and I sanded that down, it was time to start painting the table with my chalk paint in the color “Vintage.”
+After the putty dried and I completed a quick sanding, after that, it was time to start painting the table with my chalk paint in the color “Vintage.”
 I like to try and use supplies I already have for random projects like this one.

 I got out my painter’s tape.
 I measured from the base of each leg up and marked it.
 I placed my painter’s tape at the 8″ marker so I could create gold-dipped legs on the table.
 The paint I always love to use for gold pops of color is my “Olympic Gold” Modern Masters paint.

 I also decided the detailing on the side of the coffee table should also be painted gold so it didn’t get lost like it was before I painted it.
 How pretty is this ornate detailing?

 But I ended up deciding on this french poem stencil that I used to make over my friends old dresser in 2016.